open-component-model/ocm/pkg/contexts/oci/repositories/ctf/README.md

   the requirements outlined in the
   [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).

-  There might be multiple entries in the artefact list refering to the same artefact with different tags.
+  There might be multiple entries in the artefact list referring to the same artefact with different tags.
 But all used tags for a repository must be unique.